skip to main content

 Explore Gallup's research.

-Most Americans favor abortion being legal to some degree, but there is wide disagreement about the extent.
+Most Americans favor abortion being legal to some degree, and a majority self-identify as "pro-choice."

 This page provides Gallup's long-term trends on Americans' views about abortion by party identification.